Barge leased to house 500 asylum seekers off Dorset coast, despite Tory row

 “All accommodation will meet our legal obligations and we will work closely with the local community to address their concerns, including through financial support.”

-Discussions with other ports and further vessels will be “announced in due course”.

-It is planned that around 500 single adult males will be held on the vessel while their claims are being processed.
+The vessel will provide “basic and functional accommodation, and healthcare provision, catering facilities” to 500 single adult males while their claims are being processed.

 Portland Port chief executive Bill Reeves said: “We encourage everyone in the community to approach this with an open mind and help us show other areas just how successful this type of initiative can be, both for the migrants and the local community.